rons1/term.everything/Readme.md

 ![terminal_in_terminal](./resources/graphics/terminal_in_terminal.gif)

 -------------
-With only a small amount hacking, it can run doom!
+With only a small amount hacking, it can run Doom (shareware episode)!

 ![Doom](./resources/graphics/doom.gif)